 Requests for programme guidance

-If an enquirer wishes to enquire about a specific aspect of a programme, about the availability of a programme not listed on the website, or about other aspects of studying with the University, they should make contact via the contact form and must also send a copy of their curriculum vitæ or resume.
+If an enquirer wishes to enquire about a specific aspect of a programme, about the availability of a programme not listed on the website, or about other aspects of studying with the University, they should email the University.

 Applying for a place for campus-based study

-If you are applying for a programme offered on campus you will apply via the campus concerned.
+If you are applying for a programme offered on campus you will apply via the campus concerned, since all affiliated campuses are independently owned and controlled rather than being run centrally by the University.
 The campus will give you details of the forms to fill out and will process your application.
 You will not need to contact the University directly as part of this process.
-However, if you prefer, you can send your initial enquiry to the University, stating your location, and we will forward this to the most appropriate University-affiliated campus for them to contact you.

 Applying for a place on the distance learning programme